Lumgol/15-466-f24-base1/README.md

 The file `tilemap.cpp` is where I created a giant static array of which tile index goes where in the background, and also assigned different palettes to different rows of the background.
 I used pen and paper to draw a reference tilemap to guide the creation of the static array.

 Below is an image containing all the tiles I drew.
-I didn't create separate wall tiles in separate colors and let the PPU's color palette system do that for me, but I drew some yellow and blue tiles to test out how the colors would look.
+I didn't process separate wall tiles in separate colors (I let the PPU's color palette system do that for me), but I drew some yellow and blue tiles to test out how the colors would look.

 ![Image containing all my tiles](all_tiles.png)

 How To Play:

-So, the game is minimally playable but somewhat glitchy.
+So, the game is minimally playable but pretty glitchy.

 You play as the smiley face blob thingy, and you love hats.
 You are also sticky, and can wear a hat on any side of your body.
 Use arrow keys to move, and if you stand *exactly* 1 tile away from a hat (in an orthogonal direction), the hat will turn blue and stick to you!
 Try to collect a hat on all four sides of your body to win(?).